Application Configuration

 # Default usage (random password generated)

-python -m admin.create_admin
+python -m cli.create_panel_admin

 # With custom username and password

-python -m admin.create_admin --user myadmin --password mysecurepassword
+python -m cli.create_panel_admin --user myadmin --password mysecurepassword

 The admin panel automatically generates the following routes: